-One of the major things that differentiates edibles from smoking, or any other method, is its longer-lasting effects.
+One of the major things that differentiate edibles from smoking, or any other method, is their longer-lasting effects.
 You can feel the therapeutic effects of cannabis for as long as seven to eight hours sometimes.
 And this can actually be extremely beneficial for those who are using the herb for medicinal purposes.

 The metabolization of cannabis edibles takes place in the digestive system.
 And this process is very slow.
 However, effects are reflected all across the body, which means cannabis edibles are perfect for people who have joint pains, back pain, muscle spasm, or some psychotic issues, such as stress or anxiety.

 As they say, “where there is yin, there is yan.”
 And tracing the path of this statement, here are a few not-so-good things about choosing cannabis edibles as your way of consuming marijuana.